johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 Acknowledgments {#acknowledgements}
 ===============
-The content of this draft has benefitted from feedback from JR Rivers, Ronan Waide, Chris DeBruin, and Marcoz Sanz.
+The content of this document has benefitted from feedback from JR Rivers, Ronan Waide, Chris DeBruin, and Marcoz Sanz.

 --- back